Kyaw-Thiha/Notes/Numerical Methods/Chapter-1/Floating Points.md

 ## Cancellation
 When computing a small value by subtracting large quantities, rounding error can dominate the result.
-This is called `catastrophic cancellation`.
+This is called `catastrophic cancellation` or `subtractive cancellation`.

 For example, let $\epsilon < \epsilon_{\text{mach}}$ a small positive number.
 Then, $(1+\epsilon) - (1-\epsilon) = 1 - 1 = 0$.